LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/remote-repository.rst

 Since you are the only one working on this repo as we walkthrough this process, you don't need to worry about interferring with the work of others.

-However, you uncommented a large amount of code.
+However, you updated the code.
 If you were working with a partner and they left that code commented out and built something else entirely, what would happen if they pushed up their changes?
 A mess.
 That is what.